ThoughtWorksInc/future.scala/README.md

 Tail call optimization is an important feature for pure functional programming.
 Without tail call optimization, many recursive algorithm will fail at run-time, and you will get the well-known `StackOverflowError`.

-future.scala project is internally based on `scalaz.Trampoline`, and automatically performs tail call optimization in the magic `Future` blocks, without any additional special syntax.
+future.scala project is internally based on `scalaz.Trampoline`, and automatically performs tail call optimization in the [ThoughtWorks Each](https://github.com/ThoughtWorksInc/each)'s `monadic[com.thoughtworks.future.Future]` blocks, without any additional special syntax.

 Here is a trivial example: